 - Children learn about love and trust through touching and holding.
 They become very responsive to physical touch and pick up nonverbal/verbal messages that begin to shape the child’s understanding of their own sexuality.

-- Growing awareness of excretory functions and the messages from parents and others about these functions.
+- Growing awareness of bodily functions (e.g., toileting) and the messages from parents and others about these functions.

 - Children can experience genital pleasure.